jvidalv/astrale/README.md

 - Android: https://play.google.com/store/apps/details?id=josep.astrale

-There are some files omitted because they contain sensitive information, if you want to clone the repository and test it locally, you can send me a private message, and I'll provide them to you.
+There are some files omitted because they contain sensitive information, if you want to clone the repository and test it locally, you must rename `un_app.json` to `app.json` and `src/credentials/un_admob.js` to `admob.js`.

 ## 🍋 Features
 In the current version you can: